WebOfTrustInfo/rwot1-sf/draft-documents/smart-signatures.md

 OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
 ```

-However, this script would be embeedded inside a smart certificate that is used outside of the blockchain context.
+This script would be embedded inside a smart certificate that is used outside of the blockchain context.
 When provided with a signature, certificate validation code would verify the authenticity of the script, as follows:

 1. The user's signature is pushed onto the stack, producing `[SIG1]`
 1. The user's public key is pushed onto the stack, producing `[SIG1][PUB1]`